-The proposed project consists of the demolition of the existing Christmas Tree Shops and Bed, Bath and Beyond building and the construction of approximately 360 rental housing units in a mix of 3-story and 4-story buildings.
-The proposed project will include a community building and associated site improvements such as parking, pedestrian access, community spaces, utilities, stormwater management, lighting, and landscaping.
+The proposed project consists of the demolition of the existing Christmas Tree Shops and Bed, Bath and Beyond building and the construction of approximately 360 rental housing units in a mix of seventeen (17) 3-story and 4-story buildings.
+One of these buildings, centrally located, is proposed to contain first and second-floor amenities for the use of residents.
+Site improvements include parking, pedestrian access, community spaces, utilities, stormwater management, lighting, and landscaping.
 The proposed project also includes a reduction in overall impervious surface on the development lot.